-Consent requires words or actions indicating a freely given agreement to have sexual intercourse or engage in other sexual activities.
-The lack of verbal or physical resistance or participation in any act due to coercion, intimidation or incapacity does not by itself constitute consent.
+Per EWU policy, consent means actual words or conduct indicating freely given agreement to sexual activity.
+Consent cannot be inferred from silence, passivity or lack of active resistance.
+There is no consent where there is a threat of force of violence or any other form of coercion or intimidation, physical or psychological.
+Sexual activity is nonconsensual when one person is incapable of consent by reason of mental capacity, drug or alcohol use, illness, unconsciousness or physical condition.
 Washington state law defines consent as "at the time of the act of sexual intercourse or sexual contact there are actual words or conduct indicating freely given agreement to have sexual intercourse or sexual contact."
 RCW 9A.44.010(7).